Right-handed Neutrino Dark Matter with Radiative Neutrino Mass in Gauged $B-L$ Model: Dark Matter

-The Yukawa couplings: $y_{e1}=0$ and $y_{\mu 1}=0$ are not desirable as we are looking for large displaced vertex signature of $\eta^\pm$ through the decay mode $\eta^\pm \to N_1 ^\pm/\mu^\pm$.
-Therefore, we allow $y_{e1}$ and $y_{\mu 1}$ to vary within the range $10^{-8}$ -$10^{-5}$, while other Yukawa couplings are generated through Casas-Ibarra parameterisation to obtain correct relic abundance while satisfying LFV constraints.
+The Yukawa couplings: $y_{e1}=0$ and $y_{\mu 1}=0$ are not desirable as we are looking for large displaced vertex signature of $\eta^\pm$ through the decay mode $\eta^\pm \to N_1 ^\pm/\mu^\pm$ (see section \ref{collider} for details).
+Therefore, we allow $y_{e1}$ and $y_{\mu 1}$ to vary within the range $10^{-8}$ -$10^{-5}$, while other Yukawa couplings are generated through Casas-Ibarra parametrisation to obtain correct relic abundance while satisfying LFV constraints.
 The results are shown in figure \ref{deltm_yuk} in terms of $y_{e1}, y_{\mu_{1}}$ versus $\delta M_1$.
 We see that as $\delta M_1$ decreases we need smaller and smaller $y_{e1}$ and $y_{\mu 1}$ values to satisfy relic density and LFV constraints.
 We checked that the neutrino mass is also not affected for $y_{e1}, y_{\mu_{1}}\lesssim 10^{-5}$.
-On the other hand, such small Yukawa couplings can give rise large displaced vertex signature of $\eta^\pm$ as we discuss below.
+On the other hand, such small Yukawa couplings can give rise large displaced vertex signature of $\eta^\pm$ as we discuss in section \ref{collider}.